 The full dose returns the metabolic disturbance to about zero.
 It is customary to give about half the dose which returns the metabolic disturbance about half way back towards normal, i.e., about half way to the zero line.
 In this case 189 mEq corrects the SBE to -9 mEq/L.

 There are several reasons for caution about administering the full calculated dose of bicarbonate:

 The bicarbonate is injected initially into the three-liter plasma volume instead of the calculated 21 liters of treatable volume (it does not cross the cell membrane to enter the two liters of red cells.)
 At first, therefore, the dose hugely "over-treats" this small compartment.

 When bicarbonate is added to acid it produces CO2 "bubbles".
 Fortunately, real "bubbles" are not produced in the blood stream.
 Nevertheless, this vivid picture serves a purpose.
 It reinforces our understanding: the majority of the injected bicarbonate is converted to carbon dioxide which must then be eliminated by an increase in ventilation.

 This initial production of CO2 raises the PCO2 in the plasma and tends to causing relative respiratory acidosis.
 For each 100 mEq of bicarbonate which is converted, about 2.24 liters of carbon dioxide has to be exhaled, equivalent to ten minutes normal production.

 The marked metabolic acidosis here is treated with half the calculated dose.
 This corrects the metabolic disturbance half way but produces a transient respiratory acidosis.
-Then, continuing ventilation eliminates the excess CO2 to reach a more modest level of partially compensated metabolic acidosis.
+Continuing ventilation will eliminate this excess CO2 to reach a more modest level of partially compensated metabolic acidosis.